-Burgh Plant Hire from South Africa has become the first customer to place an order for not just one but three of the hotly-anticipated Volvo A60H articulated haulers at Bauma 2016.
+Burgh Plant Hire from South Africa has become the first customer to place an order for not just one but three of the hotly-anticipated Volvo A60H articulated trucks at Bauma 2016.

 Press bore witness to a special handshake between Stanley van der Burgh, CEO and owner of Burgh Plant Hire, and Roger O’Callaghan, CEO of Babcock International Group’s African operations, on the third morning of the show.
 Martin Lundstedt, CEO of the Volvo Group, Martin Weissburg, president of Volvo CE, Tomas Kuta, president of Volvo CE Sales Region EMEA, and Carl Zietsman, operations manager at Burgh Plant Hire, were also present.